fawkesley/paul.fawkesley.com/pgp-public-key-example.markdown

 - `0xAD1B5517`
 - `AD1B5517`

-**Short IDs are unsafe and should not be used**
+**Short IDs are unsafe**

-It's possible to create a fake 'imposter' key that has the same short ID as someone else's key.
+Unlike a fingerprint, it's possible to create a fake 'imposter' key that has the same short ID as someone else's key.

+If you told someone your short ID, they might get the imposter key and not realise.

 Don't use short IDs.

 ## Can I help?